mikrono/tModLoaderWiki_kr_ko/Basic-Tile-Entity.md

 ## Making the Tile
 After making a normal `frameImportant` multitile (see the [Basic ModTile Guide](https://github.com/tModLoader/tModLoader/wiki/Basic-Tile) for more information), you only have to add a few lines in order to make it automatically place the tile entity.

+**Important - Make sure that your tile has the UsesCustomCanPlace property set to true or the placement hook won't fire**

 ### SetDefaults() / SetStaticDefaults()
 Before the `TileObjectData.addTile(Type);` line, add the following:
 ```cs